fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 A GraphQL server is well suited for these kinds of situations.

-The main principle of GraphQL is, that the code on the browser forms a <i>query</i> describing the data wanted, and sends it to the API with an HTTP POST request.
+The main principle of GraphQL is that the code on the browser forms a <i>query</i> describing the data wanted, and sends it to the API with an HTTP POST request.
 Unlike REST, all GraphQL queries are sent to the same address, and their type is POST.

 The data described in the above scenario could be fetched with ( roughly ) the following query: